AnmolVerma06/Trez/README.md

 ## 💳 Payment Integration

 This project is integrated with **Razorpay** for secure payment processing.
-Customize with your own keys or switch providers as needed.

 To test the payment flow, click Success after selecting the payment method